 The Hamilton Beach has an above-average score for health and safety.
 It has safety mechanisms, does not have any inaccessible areas to clean and dry properly, and has no steam tank to cause steam burns.
 However, be aware, the blade and disc are sharp, so use caution when handling, inserting, removing, emptying the bowl of ingredients, and cleaning.

 Ease of Cleaning

-The Hamilton Beach holds an average score for ease of cleaning.
-Besides the base, all removable parts are top-rack dishwasher safe.
-Alternatively, clean parts in the sink with hot, soapy water.
-We do recommend handwashing when possible as it prolongs a product's longevity.
-There is no ongoing maintenance besides occasionally checking parts for their condition.
+All of the removable parts, like the bowl, blades, discs, and lid, are safe to clean in the dishwasher (top rack).
+Alternatively, we prefer handwashing parts in the sink with hot, soapy water.
+However, we do recommend hand washing as it prolongs a product's longevity.
+In addition, there is no ongoing maintenance besides occasionally checking parts for wear.

 — Molly Bradac